From Full Dynamic to Pure Static: A Family of $GW$-Based Approximations: Theory

 This construction highlights that the frequency dependence of the self-energy is not an all-or-nothing feature, but can instead be selectively retained or eliminated in a systematic manner.
 When the full frequency dependence of the downfolded branch is preserved, the resulting formulation remains exactly equivalent to the fully dynamic Dyson scheme.
 Approximations arise only once the self-energy is evaluated at a fixed frequency, which effectively replaces a dynamical correlation effect by an effective static one.

 The resulting h\&h self-energy thus provides a well-defined intermediate approximation, in which dynamical correlation effects are treated asymmetrically between hole and particle sectors.
 From a physical perspective, this approximation amounts to retaining satellite structure on one side of the spectrum while collapsing the opposite branch into an effective static potential.
-Such a construction is particularly appealing in contexts where either the hole or particle satellites are known to play a dominant role. \cite{Lundqvist_1969,Langreth_1970,Gunnarsson_1994,Hedin_1980,Hedin_1999,Loos_2024}
+Such a construction is particularly appealing in contexts where either the hole or particle satellites are known to play a dominant role. \cite{Lundqvist_1969,Langreth_1970,Gunnarsson_1994,Hedin_1980,Hedin_1999,Loos_2024} \titou{Importantly, within the matrix formulation, the principal IP (typically the quantity of greatest interest) becomes the lowest-energy solution of the associated linear system, thereby enabling the use of efficient iterative eigensolvers such as the Davidson algorithm, as routinely done in non-Dyson ADC approaches (see below). \cite{Schirmer_1998,Trofimov_2005,Schirmer_2018}}

 A fully analogous construction can be carried out for the particle sector by instead downfolding the 2h1p branch

 Finally, downfolding both branches yields a purely static self-energy,

 which can be viewed as an effective single-particle Hamiltonian incorporating correlation effects beyond Hartree--Fock: